zysoong/breezerun/CONTRIBUTING.md

-# Contributing to Open Claude UI
+# Contributing to Open Claude Pilot

-Thank you for your interest in contributing to Open Claude UI!
+Thank you for your interest in contributing to Open Claude Pilot!
 This document provides guidelines and information for contributors.

 ## Getting Started